mokkabonna/json-schema-merge-allof/README.md

 ## $ref

 If one of your schemas contain a $ref property you should resolve them using a ref resolver like [json-schema-ref-parser](https://github.com/BigstickCarpet/json-schema-ref-parser) to dereference your schema for you first.
 Resolving $refs is not the task of this library.
+Currently it does not support circular references either.
+But if you use `bundle` in json-schema-ref-parser it should work as expected.

 ## Other libraries